-Conveniently Build A Simple GIS Application Platform
+Conveniently Build a Simple GIS Application Platform

-Call REST service in your webpage
+Use REST service in your webpage

 Step1 Upload data and publish service

-Open SuperMap Online, click "Resource Center","Data",then click "Upload Data" on the data page.
-On the upload data page, select the data type as "SuperMap Workspace Data", select the upload file and click "Next", then select the service type as "REST Map Service".
-Finally, click "Upload and Publish".
+Open SuperMap Online, click 'GIS Store' > 'Resource', then click 'Start Creating' > 'Upload Resources' > 'Data' on the Resource Center.
+On the upload data page, select the data type as 'SuperMap Workspace', then upload file and click 'Upload and Publish', select the service type as 'REST Map Service'.
+Finally, click 'Next' and 'Upload and Publish' to complete service publishing.

 Step2 Set the REST map service as public and copy the service address